Final Product What You'll Be Creating

 Step 8

 Let’s tidy up some more.
 Turn on the “water” layer sand and start tidying around the edges using a soft eraser.
-Then select the Smudge Tool and a 20px charcoal brush using the settings below.Start smudging the edges of the “water” layer creating very small splashes and more defined edges to realistically create the effect of water hitting a surface.
-This might require patience and a steady hand, but time will pay off.
-It might also be wise to duplicate the layer before smudging as you don’t want to use all your undo’s.
+Then select the Smudge Tool and a 20px charcoal brush using the settings below.Step 9

-Next, select the backdrop layer and go to Image > Adjustments > Color Balance and use these settings.And your piece should now be coming together.
-Its still a little off, but there is a lot more to do, so lets move on!
+Next, select the backdrop layer and go to Image > Adjustments > Color Balance and use these settings.Step 10

 Time for the splashes.
 Now this is the hardest step of the tutorial, and requires a lot of patience, but persevere and you will find that patience is in fact a virtue (I know, silly right?).Open up the splash1 and splash2 images and carefully cut out the splashes themselves one by one.
 Place them onto the canvas.
 Now use the Warp Transformation (Edit > Transform > Warp) to get the arches you need to create effective splashes, and erase any unwanted areas.